prathameshholay/Tic-tac-toe/README.md

 # initial steps :-
  go to vscode and then create a new folder > go to terminal > type this command and follow the steps.
-1.npm create vite@latest my-vue-app -- --template react
+1."npm create vite@latest my-vue-app -- --template react" ,
- you will see option to choose form for the library to use then choose REACT and done.
+ you will see option to choose library then choose REACT.

 # clone the repo
 steps